AUSTRALIA, THE OUTBACK

 |DAY 4||EXPLORING MELBOURNE|

-Today Melbourne is the second-largest city in Australia and the capital of the state of Victoria.
-Melbourne is built on a coastal plain at the top of the giant horseshoe shaped Port Phillip Bay, which also serves as the mouth of the mighty Yarra River.
-Located on the southern coast of Australia’s eastern seaboard, Melbourne is perhaps Australia’s most cultured and politically conservative city.
-Melbourne features include Victorian-era architecture, bounteous cultural institutions, museums, art galleries, theatres and spaciously landscaped parks and gardens.
+Melbourne is the capital of the state of Victoria and built on a coastal plain at the top of the giant horseshoe shaped Port Phillip Bay.
+Australia’s second largest city features Victorian-era architecture, bounteous cultural institutions, museums, art galleries, theatres and spaciously landscaped parks and gardens.

 |DAY 5||PHILLIP ISLAND|